allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 [were merged](https://github.com/mesosphere/marathon/pull/4912)
 and released in [1.3.7](https://github.com/mesosphere/marathon/releases/tag/v1.3.7).
 Still, it’s more than the configured value but we will be able to handle this.
-Below you can see diagram presenting how number of threads decreased after updating Marathon.
+Below you can see a diagram presenting how number of threads decreased after updating Marathon.

 ![Marathon threads](/img/articles/2017-03-08-hitting-the-wall/marathon_threads_1.png)